plinkysynth/plinky-site/src/routes/docs/posts/buzzrito-manual.md

 ## Firmware

 First, download the latest firmware in this file: <a href="buzzrito-firmware/buzzrito_001.uf2">`buzzrito_001.uf2`</a>.
-Use a USB-C cable (not included) to plug your computer into Bib.
+Use a USB-C cable (not included) to plug your computer into Buzzrito.
 You do **not** need Buzzrito to be powered from eurorack for this step.

 Buzzrito should show up as a USB drive called `RPI-RP2` (on mac, you may find it under `/Volumes/RPI-RP2`).
 If it does not, try disconnecting the USB cable, holding down the *tiny* button on the digital board, just  opposite to the USB connector (hilighted below), while reconnecting the cable - then release the button.
 If it *still* doesn't show up, make sure your cable has data lines (and isn't just for charging).